gjanee/data-rescue/README.md

     -   Prepend to the abstract: [This is an archived copy of a dataset originally hosted at URL.
 Dataset captured MONTH YEAR by UCSB Library Research Data Services.] ...

     -   Set the download URL.
-This is tricky, as the metadata may contain multiple download options, and there are multiple places where download options may be placed.
+This is tricky, as the metadata may contain multiple download options, and there are multiple places where download options may be recorded.
 See the appendix below.

-4. Upload the revised metadata using `create_iso_record.R` again, and hold on to the new PID.
+4. Upload the revised metadata to the sandbox KNB node using `create_iso_record.R` again, and hold on to the new PID.

 5. Effectively remove the old metadata by obsoleting it using `obsoletes.R`.
 (Data and metadata cannot be modified in DataONE; one can only mark that a new object obsoletes a previous object.
 An obsoleted object is for most purposes invisible.)